 - Communicate the vital role of personal philanthropic action in creating long-lasting changes.

 - Expand high-level personal giving and United Way Major and Planned Giving programs.

-If you are interested in joining the Tocqueville Society, please email our Vice President of Philanthropy, Jeff Petrovic.
+If you are interested in joining the Tocqueville Society, please email our Senior Director of Leadership Giving, Angy Shearer.